Skip to main content

 For practitioners in the no-fault system, understanding these review standards is crucial for advising clients about realistic expectations and strategic options.
 While master arbitrator decisions are rarely overturned, the Acuhealth case demonstrates that truly irrational determinations will not be allowed to stand.

-Whether representing healthcare providers, insurance companies, or injured parties affected by no-fault arbitration, experienced legal guidance can help navigate the complex procedural requirements and strategic considerations involved in master arbitrator proceedings.
+Whether representing healthcare providers, insurance companies, or injured parties affected by no-fault arbitration, experienced legal guidance can help address the complex procedural requirements and strategic considerations involved in master arbitrator proceedings.

 Call 516-750-0595 for a free consultation with an experienced New York no-fault insurance attorney who can help you understand master arbitrator review standards and develop effective strategies for arbitration proceedings and challenges.